The results of a study of 456 employees in an American service organization.

-Job involvement may directly affect interrole conflict.
-Although interrole conflict may normally be avoided by withdrawing from one of the roles, high levels of job involvement might prevent withdrawal from the job role, and other roles (such as parent) may be non-negotiable.
+Job involvement may also directly affect interrole conflict.
 Job involvement may also be a direct factor if the question is not merely how much time there is, but who has priority over it: e.g., the job or the family.
-Thus, a further question is whether job involvement explains any variance in interrole conflict, after time, attention, and segmentation have been considered.
+Thus, a further question is whether job involvement explains any variance in interrole conflict, after time, attention, and segmentation have been considered and partialed out.

-One final question is which factor contributes the most unique variance to interrole conflict.
-The answer has implications for those who wish to lower the amount of interrole conflict in their (or others’) lives.
+One final question is which factor contributes the most unique variance to interrole conflict, which has direct relevance for those who wish to lower the amount of interrole conflict in their (or others’) lives.
 For example, if time contributes the most unique variance, people could reduce their conflict by cutting back on their hours or honing their time management skills.
 If segmentation contributes the most unique variance, people could try to separate their roles further.

-The sample was the full staff of a large service company with a number of locations across the United States.
-One location was a recently-acquired company, which was not yet fully integrated into the organization.
-In the responding sample, the average age was 39 years, the average salary was $33,000, 70% were female, 68% were married, and 56% had no children.
+The sample was the full staff of a service company with locations across the United States, one of which was recently acquired company.
+In the responding sample, the average age was 39 years, 70% were female, 68% were married, and 56% had no children.

-One survey was sent to each full-time employee via interoffice mail on July 18, 1994.
-They were sent with a self-addressed, stamped envelope and a letter from a high-ranking contact explaining who was doing the survey and asking that employees return it within one week.
+One survey was sent to each full-time employee via interoffice mail on July 18, 1994, with a self-addressed, stamped envelope and a letter from a high-ranking contact.

 The format of the interrole conflict items was based on Holahan and Gilbert’s (1979) measure; some of the items were identical or similar to Holahan and Gilbert’s.
 Time devoted to roles was measured using items similar to those used by O’Driscoll, Ilgen, and Hildreth (1992).
 Attention devoted to roles was measured by asking people whether they thought about their job, parent, spouse, and various “leisure activities” roles “rarely, sometimes, often, or continuously.”
 (Two other sets of items were judged as being less effective by the reviewers).
 The scales, with inter-item correlations for each item, are in the appendix.

-The attention and interrole conflict scales were only partially filled out by people who did not have children or a spouse.
-Therefore, for attention, missing values were recoded as the minimum (the amount of attention they were most likely to have given to roles they did not have).
+The attention and interrole conflict scales were only partially filled out by people who did not have children or a spouse; in these cases, missing values were recoded as the minimum — the amount of attention they were most likely to have given to roles they did not have.
 Otherwise, the responding sample would have consisted only of married parents.
 The interrole conflict scale, which used Likert-type items, was calculated as a mean of completed items, for those who filled out most or all of them.

-The reliability of the measures is reported below.
-The scales were factor analyzed; one item from the JIQ was misclassified, and one item from the JIQ was spread across more than one factor (this was the case in past studies as well).
+When the scales were factor analyzed, we found that one item from the JIQ was misclassified, and one item from the JIQ was spread across more than one factor (this was the case in past studies as well).
 Otherwise, all the items from the scales were correctly classified.

 Reliabilities and descriptive statistics